David Grabosky, Board Chair

-Michael S. Long, Executive Director
+Michael S. Long, CEO

 Michael S. Long has joined Covenant House Florida as Executive Director, overseeing the statewide operations for Florida’s largest charity dedicated to children and youth who experience homelessness in Fort Lauderdale and Orlando.
 Long comes to Covenant House Florida with a strong knowledge of homeless issues, funding and solutions, having served as Chief Development and Communications Officer for Broward Partnership for the past six years.

 Long currently serves as a Lighthouse Point City Commissioner, a post he has held since 1999 including as commission president for six years and vice president for three years.
 He formerly served as President and CEO of the Broward Education Foundation for nine years and as President and CEO of the Broward Health Foundation for two years.
 His connection to Covenant House Florida goes back to the mid-90s: he was one of the early members of Young Professionals for Covenant House, the first young professionals support group founded in Broward County.

 Long’s many civic and volunteer activities include Leadership Florida, Leadership Broward, Broward County Housing Authority, Florida Atlantic University’s President’s Broward Council, FAU National Alumni Association, FAU Foundation, Broward County Planning Council, Executives’ Association of Fort Lauderdale, and the Winterfest Boat Parade.
 Long earned an Associate of Arts from Broward College and a Bachelor of Science from Florida Atlantic University.
 He was recognized by Broward College as an outstanding alumnus in 2016, inducting him into the Broward College Hall of Distinction

 Steven J. Henriquez is a Florida Certified Public Accountant with comprehensive experience servicing